byterubpay/byterub-site/_i18n/it/resources/moneropedia/denominations.md

 ### In-depth Information

-Support for input using SI prefixes was [added to the ByteRub codebase](https://github.com/byterubpay/monero/pull/1826) on March 3, 2017 by [ByteRubmooo](https://github.com/moneromooo-monero).
+Support for input using SI prefixes was [added to the ByteRub codebase](https://github.com/byterubpay/byterub/pull/1826) on March 3, 2017 by [ByteRubmooo](https://github.com/byterubmooo-byterub).
 The smallest unit of ByteRub (10^-12 XMR) was originally called a tacoshi in honor of user [Tacotime](https://bitcointalk.org/index.php?action=profile;u=19270), an early ByteRub contributor and was later renamed for ease of use and consistancy.

 ### ByteRubd Implementation

-The smallest fraction of ByteRub in the current monerod implementation is also known as the @atomic-unit, which is currently one piconero.
+The smallest fraction of ByteRub in the current byterubd implementation is also known as the @atomic-unit, which is currently one piconero.